AriB2003/robot_localization/README.md

 **What if any challenges did you face along the way?**

 The biggest challenge that we faced was trying to weigh the laser scans properly because it required understanding the occupancy grid and how to appropriately apply the algorithm.
 Even when we had the correct algorithm, it was hard to deduce this because as we discovered, the way weights were calculated and the amount of random noise on the resampling greatly affected the results.
-We first got it working by setting the weighting to almost all-or-nothing where only the closest one or two particles were actually close enough, which proved desirable behavior.
+We first got it working by setting the weighting to almost all-or-nothing where only the closest one or two particles were actually weighted highly, which proved desirable behavior in their convergence.

 **What would you do to improve your project if you had more time?**